HigherOrderCO/Bend/docs/syntax.md

 # Syntax

-This file provides a reference of each possible sintax of bend programming language.
+This file provides a reference of each possible syntax of bend programming language.

 Click [here](#bend-syntax) to see the bend syntax.